You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 There are relatively few studies that directly compare the effectiveness of topical vs. oral minoxidil.

-In one of the few studies that we’re aware of, 1 mg of oral minoxidil was found to be as effective as 5% minoxidil topical solution for female pattern hair loss.
-There was no statistically significant difference in their effectiveness.
+In an earlier study, 1 mg of oral minoxidil was found to be as effective as 5% minoxidil topical solution for female pattern hair loss, with no statistically significant difference in their effectiveness.

 Oral minoxidil begins to work immediately, but it will usually be three to six months before you notice any changes to your hair.
 You'll usually notice results after six months and you'll likely achieve the "final" results after about a year.